Off-Page SEO

 Moz

-Moz Pro offers a suite of tools, including Link Explorer, which allows users to explore both their site's backlinks and the links of competitors.
+Moz Pro offers a suite of tools, including Link Explorer.
+It shows information about a website's own backlinks and also those of competing sites.

-It offers spam scores for backlinks, giving you insights into which links might be harmful.
+Link Explorer gives spam scores to backlinks.
 This helps detect unusual link patterns that might be a product of a negative SEO attack.

 Google Search Console

-Majestic is a tool that specializes in backlinks.
-It has a vast index of URLs making it one of the most comprehensive backlink checkers.
+Majestic is a tool that specifically focuses on backlinks.
+It has an extremely large database of links, making it one of the most complete backlink checkers available.

-This data can help you pinpoint unusual link bursts and evaluate their potential impact on your site's SEO health.
+These metrics help identify if a website suddenly got an unusual spike in links from poor or irrelevant sites.
+This data can help evaluate their potential impact on your site's SEO health.

 Conclusion